 VALS Fact Sheet

-The Consumer-Group Profiles PowerPoint presentation provides an overview of each of the eight US VALS consumer groups.
+This PowerPoint presentation provides an overview profile of each of the eight US VALS consumer groups.
 Group descriptions include representative characteristics, demographics, and behaviors.
-(Updated August 2018)
+(Updated August 2020)

-This PowerPoint presentation features media-use quintiles for each of the eight US VALS consumer groups.
-Data are from the VALS™/GfK MRI Fall 2017 study Survey of the American Consumer, and include newspaper, magazine, internet, television, outdoor, and radio use.
-(Updated August 2018)
+This PowerPoint presentation features traditional-media-use quintiles for each of the eight US VALS consumer groups.
+Data are from the VALS™/MRI-Simmons Fall 2019 Survey of the American Consumer, and include newspaper, magazine, radio, television, and outdoor use.
+(Updated August 2020)

 Authors who wish to include information about VALS in an upcoming book or publication must request permission to do so.